 The organization exists mostly as an idea and a small founding team.
 You have identified a problem you believe is worth solving and built a first version of the product to test it with real users.
 The company may not yet be formally incorporated.
 Revenue is nonexistent or negligible.
 The focus is entirely on learning: does this problem matter enough for people to use and eventually pay for a solution?

-Foundational methodology for hypothesis-driven venture building, MVP validation, and scaling decisions central to L1-L4 progression.
+Foundational methodology for hypothesis-driven venture building, MVP validation, and scaling decisions, informing L1-L4 checklist items on validation, iteration, and growth criteria.

-Framework for rapid scaling under uncertainty, covering organizational growth stages, management challenges, and market dominance strategies relevant to L3-L6.
+Framework for rapid scaling under uncertainty, informing L3-L6 checklist items on organizational growth-stage management challenges and market dominance strategies.

-Data-driven startup lifecycle model identifying growth stages, premature scaling risks, and ecosystem maturity benchmarks used to calibrate level boundaries.
+Data-driven startup lifecycle model (Discovery → Validation → Efficiency → Scale) providing authoritative evidence for growth stage identification and premature scaling risks, used to calibrate L1-L5 level boundaries.